Liam Hemsworth wishes Miley Cyrus 'nothing but health'

 FILE - In this May 6, 2019 file photo, Miley Cyrus, left, and Liam Hemsworth attend The Metropolitan Museum of Art's Costume Institute benefit gala celebrating the opening of the "Camp: Notes on Fashion" ... more

-LOS ANGELES (AP) — Miley Cyrus' husband is wishing her "nothing but health and happiness" days after a representative for Cyrus announced their separation.
+LOS ANGELES (AP) — Liam Hemsworth is wishing his wife Miley Cyrus "nothing but health and happiness" days after Cyrus' representative announced the couple's separation.

-A representative for Cyrus said they decided a break was best while they focus on "themselves and careers" after less than a year of marriage.
+A representative for Cyrus says the couple decided a break was best while they focus on "themselves and careers" after less than a year of marriage.

 Hemsworth, who starred in "The Hunger Games" films, and Cyrus have dated on and off for more than a decade.
 They married in December.

-The representative said the pair will remain "dedicated parents to all of their animals they share."
+The representative says the pair will remain "dedicated parents to all of their animals they share."